jrkernan/slack-drive-archiver/README.md

 ## Slack and Google Setup

+In Slack:
-In Slack, create an app with Event Subscriptions enabled.
+- Create an app with Event Subscriptions enabled
-Set the Request URL to the /slack/events endpoint hosted by your service (Either ngrok or Render).
+- Set the Request URL to the /slack/events endpoint hosted by your service (Either ngrok or Render)
-Install the app to your workspace.
+- Install the app to your workspace
-Ensure the bot has permission scopes including channels:read, channels:history, users:read, files:read, groups:history, and groups: read.
+- Ensure the bot has OAUTH permission scopes including channels:read, channels:history, users:read, files:read, groups:history, and groups: read

-In Google Cloud Console, create a service account.
+In Google Cloud Console:
+- Create a service account
-Download the credentials JSON and share your target Google Drive folder with the service account’s email address.
+- Download the credentials JSON
-Use the contents of the JSON to populate the GOOGLE_CREDENTIALS_JSON environment variable or credentials.json file.
+- Use the contents of the JSON to populate the GOOGLE_CREDENTIALS_JSON environment variable (or credentials.json file).
+- Share your target Google Drive folder with the service account’s email address

 ## Notes

-Downloaded files are deleted from the server after being uploaded to Google Drive.
+- Downloaded files are deleted from the server after being uploaded to Google Drive.
-If a Slack message includes multiple attachments, all are saved and numbered accordingly.
+- If a Slack message includes multiple attachments, all are saved and numbered.